agiac/rivo/README.md

 `rivo` has 3 main building blocks: **items**, **streams** and **pipepeables**.

-An `Item` is a basic data struct, which contains a value and an optional error.
-Just like errors are returned next to the result of a function in synchronous code, so they should be passed along into asynchronous one and handled where more fit.
+An `Item` is a basic struct, which contains a value and an optional error.
+Just like errors are returned next to the result of a function in synchronous code, they should be passed along into asynchronous code and handled where more appropriate.

 ```go
 type Item[T any] struct {